Pr1yanshu/time-locked-staking-Dapp/README.md

 # time-locked-staking-Dapp
-A Dapp that allows users to stake tokens and earn interest
+A Dapp that allows users to stake tokens and earn interest!